whole-tale/wt-design-docs/api_docs/frontend_api_and_usage.md

 A pair of `imageId` and `folderId` parameters or `instanceId` parameter must be provided.
 When `instanceId` is provided it takes precedence over `imageId`, `folderId` and `config` query parameters.

 TODO
 ----

-Restructure the frontend creation API to use the following methods:

-* /recipe - create a recipe for making an image
-* /image - describes a docker image
-* /tale - combination of image, config info and data
-* /instance - an instance of the resulting tale.

 Questions
 ---------

 * What happens to a recipe when the parent is removed?
+(It's not allowed to remove recipe right now)